sorukumar/blog/_posts/Draft-2024-04-12-Centrality-Measures.md

 Centrality measure or metrics are the ways to understand networks graph, like Lighting network.

-This is an attemnpt to define
+This is an attemt to define centrality metrics in an intutive way that would make sense to folks without statistics for data background, ie for everyone.

 # Files

 StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**